 Permanent Residence Canada

-Permanent residents of Canada must be physical present in Canada for at least 2 years within a 5-year period in order to maintain their status as a permanent resident.
+As a permanent resident of Canada you must be physically present in Canada for at least 2 years within a 5-year period in order to maintain your status as permanent residents.
 The 2-year residence requirement can be accumulated cumulatively and it may not need to be continuous.

 Time spent outside Canada may also be counted towards the 2 years if you are travelling with your partner or spouse who is a Canadian citizen, or if you are an employee of a Canadian business.
 A dependent child who is travelling with his or her father or mother, who is a Canadian citizen, may also count time spent outside Canada for the purposes of meeting the 2-year residence requirement.

 Time outside Canada may also count towards meeting the 2-year residence requirement if you are travelling with your partner or spouse who is a Canadian permanent resident and who works full-time for a Canadian business, or the public service of Canada or a province.